 Although the goal of completing an Ironman might be at least a few years down the line after you first start dipping your toe into the world of triathlons, it’s a lifetime goal that eventually draws many triathletes.

 After reading through the exciting challenges of participating in a triathlon, would you consider it?
-If you are currently a runner and looking to make the transition from runner to triathlete, we have just the tips and tricks for you to make the transition.
+If you are currently a runner and looking to transition from runner to triathlete, we have just the tips and tricks for you to make the transition.

 Check out our guide to get started training for your first triathlon.